noorannooran/exams/Security/review.md

 4. Hash Algorithm
    - creates a **digital fingerprint** AKA *digest* of a set of data
    - aka "Hashing"
+   - **not** encryption: used to determine integrity of message, contents of file
+   - **one-way** cannot be used to reveal original data
+   - considered secure if:
+	 1. Fixed size
+	 - Unique
+	 - Original
+	 - Secure
+   - examples: MD5, SHA-1, SHA-2, (SHA-224, SHA-256, SHA-512)
+   - **whirlpool**: a *digest* of 512 bits
 ## Quiz 1 A&A

 1. What type of malware is heavily dependent on a user in order to spread?